 Unlike neighbouring Chile which is also considered fairly liberal, Argentina has always kept Church and State at arm’s length.
-Religion has never had a firm impact on policy, removing the LGBT community’s primary oppressor.
-With religion out of the way, the LGBT Movement was able to push favourable policies through Congress without much internal resistance.
+Religion has never had a firm impact on policy, removing the LGBTQ+ community’s primary oppressor.
+With religion out of the way, the LGBTQ+ Movement was able to push favourable policies through Congress without much internal resistance.

 Spain Led by Example

-During colonization, most Spanish colonial countries never implemented anti-LGBT legislation.
+During colonization, most Spanish colonial countries never implemented anti-LGBTQ+ legislation.
 Meanwhile, English colonies generally adopted the colonizing country’s discriminatory laws.

-Further, in 2005, Spain was the third country in the world to fully allow gay marriage.
-In contrast, the U.K. has lagged — England and Wales only began recognizing it in 2013, while Northern Ireland currently does not.
+Further, in 2005, Spain was the third country in the world to fully allow same-sex marriage.
+In contrast, the U.K. has lagged — England and Wales only began recognizing it in 2013.
 One could attribute this to how most of Latin America has become gay-friendly, while English colonies such as Jamaica, India, etc. not so much.